 Rachael earned her Bachelor of Arts in Communication Disorders from the University of Alabama and her Masters of Arts in Communication Disorders from Appalachian State University

-Megan, our Founder, earned her Bachelor of Science in Speech Pathology from The University Tulsa and Masters of Science Communication Disorders from The University of Tulsa.
+Megan, our Founder, earned her Bachelor of Science in Speech Pathology from The University of Tulsa and her Masters of Science in Communication Disorders from the University of Tulsa

-Morgan earned her Bachelor of Science in Speech Pathology from Quinnipiac University and her Masters of Science Communication Disorders from Northeastern University.
+Morgan earned her Bachelor of Science in Speech Pathology from Quinniciac University and her Masters of Science in Communication Disorders from Northeastern University

 A Cheet Sheet for